landsman/sunlight-cms-docker/README.md

    ```
    make install
    ```
+   A pre-filled configuration has been provided to simplify the installation process.
 Then follow the on-screen instructions to complete the installation.

 ## Available Commands